Eugenie MukeshimanaTestimony by a survivor of the 1994 genocide against the Tutsi in Rwanda.

 Background Information on the Justice and Reconciliation Process in Rwanda

-During the 1994 genocide in Rwanda, up to one million people perished and as many as 250,000 women were raped, leaving the country’s population traumatized and its infrastructure decimated.
+During the 1994 genocide against the Tutsi in Rwanda, up to one million people perished and as many as 250,000 women were raped, leaving the country’s population traumatized and its infrastructure decimated.
 Since then, Rwanda has embarked on an ambitious Justice and reconciliation process with the ultimate aim of all Rwandans once again living side by side in peace.

 Justice After the Genocide